ktoso/rx-wiki/Home.md

 The RxJava implementation is not biased toward some particular source of concurrency or asynchronicity.
 It also tries to be very lightweight (it is implemented as a single JAR that is focused on just the Observable abstraction and related higher-order functions).

 A composable Future could be implemented just as generically, but <a href="http://doc.akka.io/docs/akka/2.2.0/java.html">Akka Futures</a> for example come tied in with an Actor library and a lot of other stuff.
 RxJava tries not to restrict you in this way.
 You can choose to implement your Observables using actors, thread-pools, event loops, non-blocking I/O, or whatever implementation suits your needs, your style, or your expertise.
+(And you can later change your mind, and your Observable implementation, without breaking the consumers of your Observable.)

 ### Callbacks Have Their Own Problems